Saint-Pompont

 The castles

-Castelnaud, Beynac, Les Milandes, Fénelon, Montfort — more medieval castles per kilometre than almost anywhere in France.
-Castelnaud is the most child-friendly (museum of medieval warfare).
-Beynac has the best views.
+Castelnaud, Beynac, Les Milandes, Fénelon, Montfort — more medieval castles per kilometre than almost anywhere else in France.
+Castelnaud has a museum of medieval warfare and the best views from the ramparts.
+Beynac is the more complete castle.

 Hot air balloon over the Dordogne valley at dawn